elifesciences/tech-team/incidents/2021-11-15-alb-runs-out-of-nodes.md

 * error was expected so I ignored it
 * I check the CPU Credits on the other nodes, all very high
     - I suspect the load balancer is routing all traffic to a single node
-* I check the ALB Target Group and only one node is attached
+* I check the ALB Target Group via the console and only one node is attached
     - the one I just stopped and started.
 * I use the console to add nodes 1 and 3 back into the target group
     - the command I just ran should have done this, but if it didn't I have no time to debug why